Meet the resilient.

 When she first met her CHN service coordinator, Sheila was struggling—with drug addiction, health issues, paying rent, and finding food.
 Sheila’s untreated addiction had led to her losing her job, a crushing blow in anyone’s life.
 Her circumstances, and mental and physical health, were all suffering.
 She needed some support to get back on her feet.

 Fletcher has lived at CHN’s Briggsdale property since it opened in 2006—he likes to describe himself as “the OG” of the building.
 In more than a decade of residency, he has transformed his apartment into a home full of character and cheer.
-He shows off the antique table and rug that once occupied his grandma’s house, and loves to talk about his latest vintage finds.

 Our impact